UniqueKate/Gerald-z-Rivii-CV/README.md

 # Gerald-z-Rivii-CV
-#I 'm learning to code. this CV is my first attempt.
+#I 'm learning to code.
+This CV is my first attempt.